GothenburgBitFactory/ti.net/content/docs/charts.md

 The day is marked as an exclusion, and the date grayed out.

 Many of the elements of the `day` report are customizable.
-For a complete set of all configuration settings, use the `man timew` command for all supoprted overrides.
+For a complete set of all configuration settings, use the `man timew` command for all supported overrides.